Mediation & ADR

 Certain disputes need to be heard by a court.
 If you are trying to create or change a law, to have a public airing of a complaint, address serious criminal matters, to set precedent or to challenge a precedent established by a prior lawsuit, mediation is not appropriate.

 Many people in the legal and mediation fields believe cases involving domestic violence issues are not appropriate for mediation.
 The mediation process presumes that, with the help of the mediator, the participants can negotiate without fear of retaliation, which might not be possible in relationships that have involved a history of domestic violence.
-As such, in the Maryland Rules of Procedure, Rule 9-205(b)(2) states that the court shall not order mediation in cases where physical or sexual abuse has been alleged in good faith.
+As such, in the Maryland Rules of Procedure, Rule 9-205(b)(2) states “If a party or a child represents to the court in good faith that there is a genuine issue of abuse, as defined in Code, Family Law Article, § 4-501, of the party or child, and that, as a result, mediation would be inappropriate, the court may not order mediation”.

 What is a Settlement Conference?